SS Benalbanach (1946): Camelot

 Camelot was placed under the management of the British India Steam Navigation Co Ltd. In February 1968 she was laid up in the River Fal.
 In 1969, ownership of Camelot passed to the Sea Transport Branch of the Board of Trade.
 Later that year, she was sold to Mercur Shipping Enterprise, Panama and renamed Dragon Castle.

 Dragon Castle

 Dragon Castle was operated by Mercur for six years.
 In 1975, she was sold to Cuatebol Shipping S.A., Panama, operating under the management of Societa Italia Gestioni, Italy.
 Later that year, she was sold to Brodospas for scrap, arriving at Split, Yugoslavia on 5 December 1975.

 Trivia

-As "Benalbanach" this Ship is seen for few seconds in the German criminal series "Stahlnetz 04 - Die Tote im Hafenbecken" ("the dead in the harbor basin") of 1959, anchoring in Hamburg harbour, at the moment when the victim is found by harbour employers.
+As "Benalbanach" this ship is seen for few seconds in the German criminal series "Stahlnetz 04 - Die Tote im Hafenbecken" ("the dead in the harbor basin") of 1959, anchoring in Hamburg harbour, at the moment when the victim is found by harbour employers.

-Official Number and code letters

-Official Numbers were a forerunner to IMO Numbers.
+As "Dragon Castle", the ship can be seen briefly near the end of the motion picture "Mean Frank and Crazy Tony" (1973).